xraverx/politicz/README.md

 Required python libraries can be installed using the pip package manager.

-Install pip on Debian/Ubuntu:
+Install pip using apt:
 ```
 sudo apt install python3-pip
 ```

-Install pip on Arch:
+Install pip using pacman:
 ```
 sudo pacman -S python-pip
 ```